developer-zebra/developer-zebra-site/src/ehs/2-3/guide/setup/index.md

 ## Setup Guide

-Installation and setup requires that EHS be present on a PC or Mac that can communicate with the target device with read/write access to all storage areas.
-If necessary, please [download EHS](/ehs/2-3/download) and then resume from here.
+These instructions are designed to provide a basic understanding of the installation, usage and essential workings of EHS, and are recommended for anyone unfamiliar with first-time EHS setup.
+It should be noted, however, that everything detailed here also can be accomplished through the EHS config file, which is documented in the [Advanced Settings]() section.

-The download package includes **all three files** indicated in the table below plus documentation and release notes.
-The correct app file depends on the target device(s) and operating system(s) and the installation preferences of the IT administrator performing the installation.
+> <b>Note</b>: Installation and setup requires that EHS be present on a PC or Mac that can communicate with the target device with read/write access to all storage areas.
+If necessary, please [download EHS](/ehs/2-3/download) and [establish connectivity between the computer and device(s)]().
+Then resume from here.

 ## Supported Devices and APKs
-Enterprise Home Screen works with most Zebra Android devices and many consumer-grade Android devices.
+Enterprise Home Screen works with most Zebra Android devices.
+The download package includes **all three files** indicated in the table below plus documentation and release notes.
+The correct APK file for a particular target device depends on the device, its operating system and some additional considerations explained below.

 <table class="MsoNormalTable" style="" id="table2" border="1" cellpadding="3" cellspacing="0">
 <tbody>